biancamika/digital-garden/content/2. Literature Notes/The McDonaldization of Education - the rise of slow - Literature Notes.md

 ✓ We ==create learning environments== that are carefully crafted, receptive, still, intuitive, unhurried, patient, reflective, quality-over-quantity and engaging.
-✓ We develop curriculum that has ==greater depth than breadth.== ✓ We make sure our curriculum takes into account ==local culture== and celebrates the uniqueness of our ==local community.== ✓ We don’t isolate skills development but ==let students grow their skills== as they engage with important content. [[Critical thinking and skill development are not mutually exclusive]]
+✓ We develop curriculum that has ==greater depth than breadth.== ✓ We make sure our curriculum takes into account ==local culture== and celebrates the uniqueness of our ==local community.== ✓ We don’t isolate skills development but ==let students grow their skills== as they engage with important content. [[3.
+Permanent Notes/Critical thinking and skill development are not mutually exclusive]]
-✓ We construct learning environments that ==foster questioning, creativity and innovation==, such as the maker movement and project/problem based learning. [[Problem-based learning]]
+✓ We construct learning environments that ==foster questioning, creativity and innovation==, such as the maker movement and project/problem based learning. [[3.
+Permanent Notes/Problem-based learning]]
 ✓ We find the courage to have serious discussions about ==abolishing standardized testing, classroom marks and grading, and the use of “birth year” as our primary criterion for sorting students.==
 ✓ We ==lobby our governments for funds== to assure true equality in education for all children.
 ✓ We ==discontinue the ranking== of teachers and schools.